iSynaptic/java-kata/README.md

 ### Non-Functional Requirements ###

-- No dependencies other than the JVM
+- No dependencies other than the JVM (although a test framework such as JUnit or TestNG is permitted)
 - Source code must be available.
 - Must implement a few executable tests.
 - Must provide directions on: